Dr. Matthew Hagler

 Matthew.Hagler@FMarion.edu

-Matthew Hagler completed his Bachelor of Arts in psychology and English from Sewanee, the University of the South, a year-long Fulbright student fellowship in Turkey, and his Master of Arts and Doctor of Philosophy in Clinical Psychology from the University of Massachusetts Boston.
-Dr. Hagler’s graduate work was supported by a Graduate Research Fellowship from the National Science Foundation.
-Following graduate school, Dr. Hagler then completed two years of full-time clinical training as a predoctoral intern and postdoctoral associate at the Yale School of Medicine.
+Dr. Matthew Hagler completed his Bachelor of Arts in Psychology and English from Sewanee, the University of the South, a Fulbright fellowship at Muğla Sıtkı Koçman Üniversitesi in Turkey, and his Master of Arts and Doctor of Philosophy in Clinical Psychology from the University of Massachusetts Boston.
+His graduate work was supported by a Graduate Research Fellowship from the National Science Foundation.
+Following graduate school, Dr. Hagler completed two years of full-time clinical training as a predoctoral intern and postdoctoral associate at the Yale School of Medicine.
 He earned his South Carolina license in clinical psychology and joined the faculty at Francis Marion University in 2022.

-Dr. Hagler’s research investigates the antecedents, processes, and outcomes of intergenerational social support.
-Much of this work has focused on mentoring relationships between youth and non-parent adults – including formal relationships within organized youth programs (e.g., Big Brothers Big Sisters), as well as bonds that arise organically within families, schools, extracurricular activities, and communities.
-Dr. Hagler’s work is highly interdisciplinary, integrating clinical, community, educational, and developmental psychology, using both quantitative and qualitative methods.
-Dr. Hagler maintains an active research group and encourages undergraduate and graduate students interested in gaining research experience to contact him about current opportunities.
+Dr. Hagler’s research investigates the antecedents, processes, and outcomes of social support.
+Much of this work has focused on intergenerational mentoring relationships between youth and non-parent adults – including formalized relationships within organized youth programs (e.g., Big Brothers Big Sisters) and bonds that arise organically within families, schools, extracurricular activities, and communities.
+His research is highly interdisciplinary, utilizing both quantitative and qualitative methods while integrating clinical, community, educational, and developmental psychology.
+Dr. Hagler maintains an active research lab and encourages interested undergraduate and graduate students to contact him about current opportunities.
+He accepts doctoral student mentees in FMU’s PsyD program (typically one student per annual admissions cycle).

-Clinically, Dr. Hagler works with children, adolescents, young adults, and families from diverse, underserved backgrounds.
-He has a particular interest in supporting recovery from complex trauma and mitigating risk for developing serious mental illness (SMI).
+Clinically, Dr. Hagler is a generalist and works across the lifespan.
+He treats children, adolescents, young adults, adults, and families from diverse backgrounds with a range of concerns, including mood, anxiety, stress, trauma, sleep, substance use, psychosis-spectrum, neurodevelopmental, and relationship difficulties.
+He has a particular interest in supporting recovery from complex trauma and mitigating risk for developing serious mental illness (SMI) among adolescents and young adults.
 His theoretical orientation integrates cognitive-behavioral, mindfulness/acceptance-based, and relational-cultural approaches.
+Dr. Hagler also specializes in adapting evidence-based assessment and interventions to virtual modalities, and he is certified to practice telepsychology with clients located in most US states through PSYPACT.

-McQuillin, S. D., Hagler, M. A., Werntz, A. & Rhodes, J. E. (2021).
+McQuillin, S. D., Hagler, M. A., Werntz, A. & Rhodes, J. E. (2022).
 A framework for integrating paraprofessional mentors into youth-serving services and institutions: Practical, ethical, and scientific considerations.
-American Journal of Community Psychology. doi: 10.1002/ajcp.12546
+American Journal of Community Psychology.
+DOI: 10.1002/ajcp.12546